 This threw some winemakers for a loop when screw caps first went into use.
 Reductive wines that normally finished out under cork, where a tiny bit of oxygen exchange cleaned up the sulfur notes, stayed unrepentantly stinky, offending critics and hurting sales.
 It took some producers a while to sort this out, but the smart ones got it the first time.

 According to WineMaker’s own Wine Wizard, Alison Crowe, who kegs her Garnet Vineyards wine commercially (to great success), this goes two ways: You can only keg wine that is, “Enjoyment ready, i.e. not needing any further aging,” but on the other hand, the wine doesn’t go through bottle shock, where agitation in the presence of oxygen makes wine aromas numb and distant for weeks and sometimes months.
 Bottom line: Your wine should be in peak condition, clear, stable, and ready to drink before you keg it.

 Using Your Cornies

-Connect your nitrogen tank, regulator and all of your tubing according to the manufacturer's diagrams (see the diagram on page 30) and attach the gas in fitting to your cleaned, sanitized keg.
+Connect your nitrogen tank, regulator and all of your tubing according to the manufacturer’s diagrams and attach the gas in fitting to your cleaned, sanitized keg.